 Select the JAR package that corresponds to your Hadoop version.
-If you cannot find the desired JAR package in the release, manually build and generate one by modifying the Hadoop version number in the pom file.
+If you cannot find the desired JAR package in the release, manually build and generate one by modifying hadoop.version in the pom file.

 2. Modify the hadoop-env.sh file under the \$HADOOP_HOME/etc/hadoop directory by adding the COSN JAR package to your Hadoop environment variables as follows: